Laxminarayan Temple: Architecture

 The three-storied temple is built in the northern or Nagara style of temple architecture.
 The entire temple is adorned with carvings depicting the scenes from golden yuga of the present universe cycle.
 More than a hundred skilled artisans from Benares, headed by Acharya Vishvanath Shastri, carved the icons of the temple.
 The highest shikhara of the temple above the sanctum sanctorum is about 49 m (160 feet) high.
 The temple faces the east and is situated on a high plinth.
 The shrine is adorned with fresco paintings depicting Shastri's life and work.
 The icons of the temple are in marble brought from Jaipur.
 Kota stone from Makarana, Agra, Kota, and Jaisalmer was used in the construction of the temple premises.
 The Geeta Bhawan to the north of the temple is dedicated to Krishna.
-Artificial landscape and cascading waterfalls add to the beauty of the temple.
+There is an rtificial landscape and cascading waterfalls.

 Temple

 The main temple houses statues of Narayan and Lakshmi.
 There are other small shrines dedicated to Shiva, Ganesha and Hanuman.
 There is also a shrine dedicated to Buddha.
 The left side temple shikhar (dome) houses Devi Durga, the goddess of Shakti, the power.
 The temple is spread over an area of 7.5 acre approximately and the built up area is 0.52 acre.